Kohkitos/sql-data-base-building/README.md

 Deli says that he has recover some Blockbuster's data from back in the day and he wants us to clean the data and export it into a database.
 He's no programmer so he's trusting our criteria as long as it is a SQL database (his brother-in-law, Manuel, told him about it and he believes is the next big thing).

+**For real:** this is a project about testing our skills cleaning data, inserting that data into a database and solving queries.

 <a name="contents"/>
 ## Contents